PawseySC/container-workflows/_episodes/08-r-rstudio.md

 questions:
 objectives:
 - Run an R workflow both through RStudio and the terminal using containers
 keypoints:
+- Containers are great way to manage R workflows.
+You likely still want to have a local installation of R/Rstudio for some testing, but if you have set workflows, you can use containers to manage them.
+You can also provide Rstudio servers for collaborators.
 ---

 ### RStudio example ###